nickyrong/ShinyCFA/README.md

 Released under the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 <br/>

 ## Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/nickyrong/ShinyCFA/issues).

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/nickyrong/ShinyCFA/blob/main/CODE_OF_CONDUCT.md).By participating in this project you agree to abide by its terms.

-Please note that this project was created under a learning objective and it is provided in the event it is useful to others.
+Also note that this project was created under a learning objective and it is provided in the event it is useful to others.
 Accordingly, it is not necessarily under active development.
 <br/>
 <br/>